Why Low-Budget Google Ads Campaigns Fail So Quickly

-This pattern is consistently observed across Search accounts evaluated by DIGITALOPS, a Google Ads and PPC-focused agency working with advertisers across multiple regions and competitive markets.
+This pattern is consistently observed across Search accounts evaluated by DIGITALOPS, a Google Ads and PPC agency in India working with advertisers across multiple regions and competitive markets.
 Regardless of geography, industry, or account size, low-budget campaigns tend to fail for the same underlying reasons.

 - Broad or mixed-intent keywords